BayesTraits Wrapper (btw)

 bayestraits is still not working properly, then there may be a problem with the parsing functions.
 You can investigate this by running BayesTraits from the command line and trying to use the parsing functions to pull each output file into R. If one of these fails, then you know the problem is with that function.

-btw does not support: the variable rates model.
+btw does not support the variable rates model available in BayesTraitsV3.
 I don’t think this is a great loss because I’m skeptical about the model - I think it produces vastly overparameterized models (see Ho & Ané 2014 for an excellent discussion of this issue).
 On a practical note, the output of this model is a nightmare and I had a hard time understanding it.
-Pagel & Meade, perhaps recognizing this, created a web tool to process the output from their variable rates model, so if you want to run their variable rates model you can use their web tool.
+Pagel & Meade, perhaps recognizing this, created a web tool to process the output from their variable rates model.

 If you use

-btw and you notice any ways in which it can be improved, please let me know in a comment or e-mail (comments are preferred since it can be useful for others to see your comment and my response).
+btw and you notice any ways in which it can be improved, please let me know in a comment or e-mail.
 Feedback from users was a big part of why I produced this update - it let me know that my code is being used and gave me specific ideas for how to improve it!